-The Widgets area is located inside your WordPress dashboard by going to Appearance > Widgets …
+To use widgets, access the Widgets area located inside the WP dashboard by going to Appearance > Widgets …

-This loads the Widgets screen in your browser window …
+This brings up the Widgets section in your web browser …

-The Widgets section displays all the widgets that are currently available for use on your site.
+The Widgets screen displays a list of all the widgets that are available.

 On the right-hand side of the window, you can see your “active” widgets …